I was the Master at Arms in my Bootcamp Company at this time back in 1973.

 I finally found him, Mike, online after years of searching every once-in-a-while.
 He lives in Houston.

-Here we are, Mike and me, on the Blue Ridge Parkway after visiting Mount Mitchell (the tallest peak each of the Mississippi River in all of North America) on our way to Asheville NC (the garden spot in all of NC from my limited/Yankee perspective) to dine at Curate – a tapas restaurant that my wife and I favor when in Asheville.
+Here we are, Mike and me, on the Blue Ridge Parkway after visiting Mount Mitchell (the tallest peak east of the Mississippi River in all of North America) on our way to Asheville NC (the garden spot in all of NC from my limited/Yankee perspective) to dine at Curate – a tapas restaurant that my wife and I favor when in Asheville.
 I bought his dinner.

 Like Austin TX, Asheville is weird – in a good way.